'Yemen's Banksy': Murad Subay creates art against war in Berlin | DW | 23.09.2021

 The figures are part of his series "Faces of War," which express how "the horrors of war swallow everything," Subay told DW.

-Like many Arab Spring protests which erupted that year in the Middle East and North Africa, Yemeni demonstrators were initially calling for better economic conditions and reforms against corruption.
+Like many in the Arab Spring protests that erupted that year in the Middle East and North Africa, Yemeni demonstrators were initially calling for better economic conditions and reforms against corruption.

 The buildings scarred by missiles became Murad Subay's canvas.
 "I wanted to show that there is art in these places, that there's hope, that people are still fighting in a very depressing moment, when a country is deciding on its history," he explains.